gitAjjk/pubFabLab/README.md

   - See fablab table

 # 3D print
+- Ultimaker Cura
+- Be sure all objects are on floor:
+  - Buttonbar left > rotate > Select face to align to build plate.
+  - Buttonbar left > move.
+Lift and release -> object is now auto oplaced on build plate.
-- Be sure all objects are on floor.
-Look from under to see deviant colors than cyan
+  - Look from under to see deviant colors than cyan.
--
+  - [ctrl][C], [ctrl][V] to multiply